yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/snapshots-ycql.md

 - Implementation notes:
   - Massively parallel, efficient for very large data sets.
   - Once the snapshot command is issued, the db will “buffer” newly incoming writes to that tablet without writing them immediately.
-  - The existing data will be flushed to disk and hardlinks of the files will be created in a `.snapshots` directory on each tablet.
+  - The existing data will be flushed to disk and hard links to the files will be created in a `.snapshots` directory on each tablet.
   - The flush to disk and creation of hard links happen quickly.
 In most cases, the buffered incoming operations won't time out.
   - The snapshot operation is done.
 Because YugabyteDB is an LSM database, these files will never get modified.
   - If this takes longer, some ops can timeout but in practice, users should expect such slowness occasionally when using network storage (AWS EBS, Persistent Disk in GCP, SAN storage, etc.).